Webmecanik/mautic-pipedrive-bundle/README.md

 7. Save your plugin configuration and click Authorize App.

 ## Features settings

+### Webhooks
+The integration now supports webhooks from Pipedrive.
+To configure webhooks:

+1. In your Mautic Pipedrive 2 plugin settings, set up webhook authentication:
+   - Configure a Webhook username
+   - Configure a Webhook password

+2. These credentials will be used to authenticate webhook calls from Pipedrive to Mautic.

+The webhook endpoint will be available at: `/pipedrive2/webhook`

 ### Features tab
 Check your wished features.

 If you want to have a full synchronisation (automated), you will need to enable special command in your CRONjob (see hereunder).

+### Sync Behavior Notes
+- Push/Pull operations can be individually disabled in the configuration
+- The integration now has improved error handling during sync operations
+- Activity syncing includes detailed console output when running via command line
+- Improved handling of multi-select fields and label synchronization
+- Owner synchronization is now optional and can be enabled/disabled in settings

 #### Commands